MicrosoftDocs/entra-docs/docs/id-governance/scenarios/provision-microsoft-identity-manager-to-active-directory.md

 ---
-title: 'Govern on-premises users that are provisioned to Active Directory with Microsoft Identity Manager'
+title: 'Govern on-premises users provisioned to Active Directory with Microsoft Identity Manager'
 description: This article a tutorial on how to provision users and groups to Active Directory using MIM.
 author: billmath
 manager: amycolannino